ReactTraining/react-workshop/README.md

 Already have Node/NPM installed?
 Then start here.
 Otherwise we have some instructions below in this document if you don't.

+🚨 Be sure to be using at least Node v20

 **For React Workshops**

-- Do `npm install` first
+- Do `npm install` first.
-- Do `npm start`
+- Do `npm start`.
-- Choose `app-react-router-spa` from the menu
+- Choose `app-react-router-spa` from the menu.
 - You'll see a menu in the terminal.
-Choose "FULL APP"
+Choose "FULL APP".
-- You should be able to visit localhost:3000 in the browser and see the app
+- You should be able to visit localhost:3000 in the browser and see the app.
-- You're all set if you see the app.
+- If the app pulls up, you're all set for the workshop.

 Be sure to read this "JavaScript Primer" article if you think you'll need guidance on modern JavaScript: https://reacttraining.com/blog/javascript-the-react-parts/